Photo:

 The wine mom meme tacitly acknowledges the challenges of parenting.
 Who wouldn’t want to relax over a glass of wine after the kind of crazy day that moms call “Tuesday”?
 But for a lot of different reasons, some moms are turning to marijuana instead of alcohol when they get a chance for some “me time.”

 The World Health Organization claims there’s no level of alcohol consumption that is safe for our health.
-As they age, many women notice that the amount of alcohol that used to generate a pleasant buzz now leads to heartburn, insomnia or even a hangover.
+As we age, many women notice that the amount of alcohol that used to generate a pleasant buzz now leads to heartburn, insomnia or even a hangover.
 Cannabis has none of these drawbacks, so why isn’t everyone replacing alcohol with marijuana?

 For a lot of people, the answer is social stigma.
 Andrea Meharg of the Cannabis Coaching Institute in Ontario, Canada, understands completely.